TIGFlow-GRPO: Trajectory Forecasting via Interaction-Aware Flow Matching and Reward-Guided Optimization: Experiments

 \subsubsection{Impact of Social and Map Rewards}

 We further ablate the view-aware social reward and the map-aware semantic reward individually.
 Removing either reward increases both the minimum and average displacement errors.
-This result suggests that MLE-based pretraining alone can produce samples that appear reasonable in some cases, yet remain inconsistent with interaction patterns or scene constraints in others.
+This result suggests that supervised pretraining alone may generate reasonable samples in some cases, yet still fails to consistently respect interaction patterns or scene constraints across the full sample set.
 Explicit social and spatial constraints are therefore important for shaping the overall trajectory distribution.